 Cardiac catheterization: During this invasive procedure, a thin tube is inserted into a blood vessel in your groin and threaded to your heart, where it can detect blockages.

-If the flow of blood to your heart becomes blocked and causes damage, this is a heart attack.
+If the flow of blood to your heart becomes blocked, and damage to, or death of, the heart muscle results, this is a heart attack.
 It often occurs when plaque buildup from CAD ruptures and triggers a clot to form.
 Heart attacks can be deadly and should be treated immediately.
 If you’re feeling obvious or unsettling symptoms, don’t hesitate: Call 911 immediately.

 Sometimes, heart attacks have no symptoms, and not everyone who has symptoms will experience the same ones, but here are the most common: